doronz88/swift_reversing/README.md

 When defining properties for protocols, what we are really doing is establishing the __Property Requirements__ for the protocol.
 These will be the __type, name and also specify whether each property must be gettable or gettable and settable__.

-__TODO: ADD HERE A PROTOCOL DESCRIPTOR FROM IDA GOING THROUGH THE PROPERTIES SHOWING HOW THIS CAN BE SEEN__

 For example, here we can see a protocol and a class that conforms to that protocol (__note that both have to have the same name and type of the property__):

 ```